wailim1972/LogAnalyzer/README.md

 # log-analyzer

-# how to run
+# how to run main tool
-gradlew -Pparams="c:\logfiles\mylogentries.json" bootRun
+gradlew -Pparams="c:\logfiles\logfile.txt" bootRun

+# how to run all tests
 gradlew --tests *

+# how to use util program to generate a text log file
 gradlew -Pparams="output.json" runLogGenerator

 # todos